borisbaldassari/quevee/README.md

 * provide a comma-separated list of files, as shown for the artifacts_testing example above, or
 * provide an archive, with a separate github action step.

+If the requested artefact is not available, e.g. if the requirements tracing is not ready yet, the entry can be left empty.

 An example of a step archiving artifacts can be:
 ```yaml
       - name: Gather Testing documents